 Step 8: Remove stains

-Remember to wear rubber gloves, goggles, or any type of protection gear as needed when working with a stain remover.
+Remember to wear rubber gloves, goggles, or any type of protective gear as needed when working with a stain remover.
 Put a small amount of the detergent onto the stained areas.
 Let it sit for about five minutes or even longer if necessary.
 Then, remove the detergent with a soft cloth.

 Before applying the stain remover, know that it can cause discoloration and bleaching to the paint layer on your deck if there is.